cloudposse/terraform-aws-components/modules/aurora-mysql/README.md

       vars:
         eks_component_names: []
         allowed_cidr_blocks:
-          # all automation in use1 (where Spacelift is deployed)
+          # all automation in primary region (where Spacelift is deployed)
           - 10.128.0.0/22
-          # all corp in the same region, use2
+          # all corp in the same region as this cluster
           - 10.132.16.0/22
         mysql_instance_type: "db.t3.medium"
         mysql_name: "replica"